|Nutritional Guidelines (per serving)|

 |Total Sugars 10g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The Stinger is a simple cocktail that everyone should try at least once.
+The stinger is a simple, classic brandy cocktail that everyone should try at least once.
 It's easy to mix up and the delicate combination of brandy and mint is one that will delight your senses.

-This is one of those easy two-ingredient drink recipes that takes less than a minute to make.
+This recipe is one of those easy two-ingredient drinks that takes less than a minute to make.
 All you need is your favorite bottle of brandy and a little crème de menthe.
-Pour it over ice, stir, and a fantastic drink awaits.
+Pour it over ice, stir, and a fascinating drink awaits.

 Pour the ingredients into an old-fashioned glass over crushed ice.

-If you prefer a cocktail that's a little fancier looking or prefer to get the dilution over and done with, serve the Stinger as an 'up' drink.
+- If you prefer a cocktail that's a little fancier or want to get the dilution over and done with, serve the stinger as an "up" drink.
 Pour the ingredients into a cocktail shaker filled with ice, then strain it into a chilled cocktail glass.